Asymptotically and Minimax Optimal Regret Bounds for Multi-Armed Bandits with Abstention: Fixed-Reward Setting

 \section{Fixed-Reward Setting}

 In this section, we investigate the fixed-reward setting.
 Here, the reward associated with the abstention option remains consistently fixed at $c\in \mathbb R$.
-When exploring a specific arm, the agent has the capability to determine whether selecting the abstention option yields a higher reward (or equivalently, a lower regret) \emph{solely} based on its own estimated mean reward.
+When exploring a specific arm, the agent has the capability to determine whether selecting the abstention option yields a higher reward \emph{solely} based on its own estimated mean reward.
 However, in the fixed-regret setting, this decision can only be made by taking into account \emph{both} its own estimated mean reward and the estimated mean reward of the potentially best arm.
 In this regard, the fixed-reward setting is inherently less complex than the fixed-regret setting.
 As a result, it becomes possible for us to design a more general strategy \underline{F}ixed-\underline{R}e\underline{w}ard \underline{Alg}orithm \underline{w}ith \underline{A}bstention (or \textsc{FRW-ALGwA}), whose pseudocode is presented in Algorithm~\ref{algo2}.
 Despite the straightforward nature of our algorithm, we demonstrate its dual attainment of both asymptotic and minimax optimality through an exhaustive theoretical examination in Sections~\ref{subsection_fixedreward_upperbound} and \ref{subsection_fixedreward_lowerbound}.

-As its name suggests, our algorithm \textsc{FRW-ALGwA} leverages a base algorithm \textsc{ALG} that is asymptotically and minimax optimal for canonical multi-armed bandits as its input.
-For comprehensive definitions of asymptotic and minimax optimality within the canonical model, we refer the reader to Appendix~\ref{appendix_standard_bandits}.
+\textsc{FRW-ALGwA} leverages a base algorithm \textsc{ALG} that is asymptotically and minimax optimal for canonical multi-armed bandits as its input.
+For comprehensive definitions of asymptotic and minimax optimality within the canonical model, see Appendix~\ref{appendix_standard_bandits}.
 Notably, eligible candidate algorithms include $\text{KL-UCB}^{++}$ \citep{menard2017minimax}, ADA-UCB \citep{lattimore2018refining}, MOTS-$\mathcal{J}$ \citep{jin2021mots} and Less-Exploring Thompson Sampling \citep{jin23b}.
 In our algorithm, at each time step $t$, the base algorithm determines the selected arm $A_t$ according to the partial interaction historical information $(A_1,X_1,A_2,X_2, \ldots,A_{t-1}, X_{t-1})$.
-Subsequently, the algorithm decides whether or not to abstain, indicated by the binary random variable $B_t$, by comparing the empirical mean of the arm $A_t$, denoted as $\hat{\mu}_{A_t}(t-1)$, to the abstention reward $c$.
+Subsequently, the algorithm decides whether or not to abstain, indicated by the binary random variable $B_t$, by comparing the empirical mean of the arm $A_t$, denoted as $\hat{\mu}_{A_t}(t-1)$, to the abstention reward~$c$.